alexvor20/xplane-toliss-carda-installer-RealWings/README.md

 ## What the installer does

+TL;DR: Everything.
+You only need to download the engine objects, copy them in, and run this script.
+Specifically though:

 1. **Neutralises stock engine ANIM_hide directives** in `objects/engines.obj` and `objects/blades.obj` (replaces `anim/CFM` / `anim/IAE` with `none`).
 2. **Patches Carda engine OBJ datarefs** (the [Chris E fix](#credits)):
    - Rewrites N1 speed datarefs from `sim/flightmodel/engine/ENGN_N1_` to `AirbusFBW/anim/ENGN1Speed`.